MarcGravel/TweeterBackendApi/Readme.md

 ### PATCH
 HTTP success code: 200

-PATCH will update user if no conflicts exist
+PATCH will update user if no conflicts exist.

-Conflicts include username or email that already exist or out of range values Login token is required for all updates
+Conflicts include username or email that already exist or out of range values.

+Login token is required for all updates.

-Example shows just bio being updated, but you can send multiple values to update at once as long as they are: bio, birthdate, email, username, bannerUrl or imageUrl
+Example shows just bio being updated, but you can send multiple values to update at once as long as they are: bio, birthdate, email, username, bannerUrl or imageUrl.

-Password and user id cannot be updated
+Password and user id cannot be updated.

 An error will be returned if you try to change the username or email to one that already exists or if you send invalid data.

 Required Data: {"loginToken"}